ivandevp/Book/chapter-1.md

 ## Using NodeJS and NPM to install Express

-Next, we are going to install the Express web framwork using NPM.
+Next, we are going to install the Express web framework using NPM.
 NPM stands for Node Package Manager.
-It is a standard way to install dependencies into a development project.
+It is the standard way to install dependencies into a NodeJS development project.

 `$ npm install -g express`